masternerdguy/helia/README.md

 # Helia
 Helia was intended to be a harsh, massively multiplayer, single world space game with nonconsensual PVP everywhere.

-# Docker
+# podman
-Helia supports local development using docker containers.
+Helia supports local development using podman containers.
 There are three containers defined:

 * `helia-db`: A postgres server that also contains flyway.
 This provides your local database during development.
 * `helia-engine`: A golang environment which allows you to build and run the backend game engine server.
 * `helia-frontend`: An angular environment that allows you to build and run the frontend web client.

-To start these containers, simply run `docker compose up`.
+To start these containers, simply run `podman-compose up`.
 From there, you can connect to and use these containers as you see fit.
 Note that both your repository and your database files are mapped as volumes within these containers to easily propagate changes and persist the local database.

-Be aware that docker on Windows has extremely poor filesystem performance when using volumes - a good workaround is to install docker within WSL instead of directly on Windows.
-Visual Studio Code provides excellent tooling for working with both docker containers and WSL.
+Be aware that podman on Windows has extremely poor filesystem performance when using volumes - a good workaround is to install podman within WSL instead of directly on Windows.
+Visual Studio Code provides excellent tooling for working with both podman containers and WSL.

 The environment variables shared by these containers are defined in `.env` and are intended to be shared by all developers.
 Note that some secrets must be defined by you in `.localsecrets` due to their nature.
 Stubs for these secrets are provided as comments in `.env`, however Helia will mostly function without them.
 Mostly.